ivan-magda/ToThePenny/README.md

 - Detailed statistics.
 - Easy and intuitive interface.
 - Unlimited number of expense categories.
-ToThePenny helps you to understand, where all your money goes to.

 ToThePenny is available on the [App Store](https://itunes.apple.com/app/tothepenny/id994476075).